ricardocastanho/vue-annoying-button/demo/README.md

 # vue-annoying-button demo

-This template should help get you started with `vue-annoying-button`.
+This template should help get you started with `vue-annoying-button`!

 ## Project Setup